w3c/wai-intro-atag/content/education.md

   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content before posting it for students.

 ### Everyone Can Edit Content